zainabkmal/laptop-analysis/README.md

 # Data Analysis Project

 Overview:
 This project involves scraping, cleaning, and analyzing data on laptops from the Jarir website.
-The goal is to provide insights into various laptop specifications, including RAM, storage, and more.
+The goal is to provide insights into various laptop specifications, including RAM, storage, screen size and more.
 The project showcases my skills in web scraping, data cleaning, and data visualization.

-Data Collection:
-Web Scraping
+Data Collection (Web Scraping) :
 The data was scraped using Python with the following tools:

-BeautifulSoup for parsing HTML.
+- BeautifulSoup for parsing HTML.
-Requests for sending HTTP requests.
+- Requests for sending HTTP requests.
-Pandas for handling data and saving it to CSV files.
+- Pandas for handling data and saving it to CSV files.

 Code Overview:

 Data Scraping: Scrapes laptop data including name, brand, and technical specifications from product pages.

 Data Cleaning: Processes and cleans the scraped data, organizing technical specifications into individual columns.

 Data Export: Saves the cleaned data into CSV files for further analysis.

-Data Visualization
-The cleaned data was analyzed using Matplotlib and Seaborn to create visualizations such as histograms for RAM and storage distributions.
+Data Visualization: The cleaned data was analyzed using Matplotlib and Seaborn to create visualizations such as histograms for RAM and storage distributions.

 Tools and Libraries Used: